emanuelceballos/erc20-token-with-web3-sample/README.md

-# simple-web3-sample
+# ERC20 token with a simple Web3 UI

-A simple Web3 sample project connecting to the Ethereum network
+This project contains an ERC20 token implementation deployable to the Ethereum network.
+It has also a simple UI to allow the user to either send ETH or the custom token.

 ## Dependencies

-### Node version
+### Node

 > 12.22.6